But Can’t Technical Advance Solve the Problems?

 Similarly the large gain in efficiency frequently claimed to be possible for electric vehicles typically only refers to ‘tank/battery to wheels’, and leaves out the energy losses in getting the electricity from the windmill or solar thermal farm to the battery (which might be 4,000 km away), charging the battery, battery replacement, batteries sitting idle much of the time, and especially the embodied energy cost of producing energy-intensive plastics etc. for the bodies, batteries, and engine parts of electric vehicles.
 The State Government of Victoria's trial of EVs found that taking into account all factors in addition to fuel use, lifetime emissions are actually 29% greater than those of petrol driven cars, (assuming the current energy mix) (Carey, 2012).
 Mateja (2003) reports a similar finding.
 Bryce (2010) says 60% of the life cycle energy and environmental cost of these cars is to do with their production and disposal, not their on-road performance.
 Yes, EV emissions would be lower if the grid was entirely powered by renewable electricity, but the point is the above figures mean their total lifecycle energy costs can be higher than for petrol-fuelled cars.
 EVs may therefore add to the difficulties and costs associated with the energy transition.
 Similarly, it is possible to solve some water supply problems by desalination, but only by increasing resource and energy problems.

 There are also social costs that should be taken into account.
 The Green Revolution doubled food yields, by introducing crops that required high-energy inputs in the form of fertlilser, seeds, machinery and irrigation.
 One result was that large numbers of poor farmers went out of business because they couldn’t afford the inputs.
+Thus the costs of saving energy and of recycling can be high, and this factor reduces the significance of many tech-fix claims.

 It is therefore important to recognise that an announced technical miracle breakthrough probably refers to its “technical potential” but the savings that it is likely to enable in the real world will probably be well below this.